staD020/png2prg/readme.md

  - Add gfxmode to .sym files and display in terminal output (thanks Spider-J).
  - Add petscii animation support.
  - Add background and bordercolor to each petscii or sccharset animation frame.
- - Add -no-anim flag disable mccharset animations and store frames as separate screens.
+ - Add -no-anim flag disable sc/mccharset animations and store frames as separate screens.
- - Add sccharset animation support and move separate screens to -no-anim.
- - Add mixedcharset animation support and move separate screens to -no-anim.
  - Add -no-fade flag for koala, hires, petscii and sccharset animation displayers, this frees up a lot of RAM for animation data and sid.
- - Bugfix: handle blank ECM images as well as ECM images using few bg colors (thanks Brush).
  - Code refactor, standardizing color and bitpair code, separated palettes in palettes.yaml and more.
  - Bugfix: repair -force-border-color.
+ - Bugfix: handle blank ECM images as well as ECM images using few bg colors (thanks Brush).
  - Typofix: fix simple install docs (thanks IcePic).
  - Added another weird palette (thanks Fungus).